 All PostdocNet officers should summarize their experiences in writing for their successors in order to ensure smooth transitions and efficient knowledge management.
-The outgoing Steering Group instructs the newly elected Steering Group between the election of the new Steering Group and their assumption of office.
-At least one member of the outgoing Steering Group should be available to the succeeding Steering Group as a consultant for the first half of their term.
+The outgoing Steering Group instructs the newly elected Steering Group before their assumption of office.
+At least one member of the outgoing Steering Group should be available to the newly elected Steering Group as a consultant for the first half of their term.
 If no Steering Group members are able to be a consultant, this duty is left to the outgoing Spokesperson.
-PostdocNet Statutes: Current Amendments for the 2023 General Meeting
+PostdocNet Statutes: Current Amendments for the 2024 General Meeting

-2.3.2.
-Officers elected in Section 2.2
+2.3.2 Officers elected in §2.2